Symplectic topology and ideal-valued measures: Constructing a symplectic cohomology of pairs

 \begin{rem} Such configurations will give rise to rays, triangular and slit-like rays in the algebraic sense, as we will describe below.
 To associate such an algebraic object to a configuration of Hamiltonians, additional structure is needed, such as choices of almost complex structures and Pardon data, depending on the level of generality.
 A suitable choice of such structures always exists given a configuration of Hamiltonians, therefore we will suppress such choices both from notation and from the discussion below. \end{rem}

-Varolgunes proves the following result, itself a consequence of Pardon's constructions \cite{pardon2016algebraic,pardon2019contact}: \begin{thm} Given a monotone $n$-cube $\cH$ of Hamiltonians and a suitable choice of additional data such as almost complex structures or Pardon data, there is an $n$-cube whose vertices are the Floer complexes of the Hamiltonians at the vertices of $\cH$, and whose higher maps are obtained by counting elements of suitable moduli spaces of parametrized Floer equations.
+Varolg\"une\c s proves the following result, itself a consequence of Pardon's constructions \cite{pardon2016algebraic,pardon2019contact}: \begin{thm} Given a monotone $n$-cube $\cH$ of Hamiltonians and a suitable choice of additional data such as almost complex structures or Pardon data, there is an $n$-cube whose vertices are the Floer complexes of the Hamiltonians at the vertices of $\cH$, and whose higher maps are obtained by counting elements of suitable moduli spaces of parametrized Floer equations.
 Similarly, a monotone $n$-triangle gives rise to an $n$-triangle of Floer complexes, and a monotone $n$-slit yields an $n$-slit. \end{thm}

 Since an $n$-ray of Hamiltonians consists of monotone $n$-cubes of Hamiltonians glued along the $n$-th direction, we have the following \begin{coroll} An $n$-ray of Hamiltonians $\cH$ gives rise to an $n$-ray whose vertices are the Floer complexes of the Hamiltonians at the vertices of $\cH$.
-Similarly, a triangular or a slit-like $n$-ray of Hamiltonians gives rise to a triangular or a slit-like $n$-ray of Floer complexes, respectively. \end{coroll} This is applied as follows: we take the telescope of such an $n$-ray to obtain an $(n-1)$-cube, to which we then apply the completion functor.
+Similarly, a triangular or a slit-like $n$-ray of Hamiltonians gives rise to a triangular or a slit-like $n$-ray of Floer complexes, respectively. \end{coroll} See Remark \ref{rem:cocones_turn_ids_minus_ids} and \cite{varolgunes2018mayer} for the definition of triangular and slit-like cubes.
+This corollary is applied as follows: we take the telescope of such an $n$-ray to obtain an $(n-1)$-cube, to which we then apply the completion functor.